Tower of London prices

-If you want to know all the advantages of having these tourist passes, I recommend you to take a look at the post The best tourist card in London, it will surely help you decide when buying tickets to see the Tower of London!
+If you want to know all the advantages of having these tourist passes, I recommend you take a look at the post The best tourist card in London.
+Surely it will help you decide when buying tickets to see the Tower of London!

-3. Can tickets to the Tower of London be purchased at the ticket office and how much do they cost?
+3. Can I buy tickets to the Tower of London at the ticket office?
+How much do they cost?

-Indeed, at the Tower Hill ticket office you can buy in person the tickets for the Tower of London but it is not the option that I recommend, as there are large queues of visitors trying to get tickets for the same day.
+Indeed, at the Tower Hill ticket office you can buy in person the tickets for the Tower of London but it is not the option I recommend you the most, as there are long queues of visitors trying to get tickets for the same day.

-If you wait to buy tickets there, you run the risk of being sold out and that there is no availability when your turn comes because it is one of the most popular tourist attractions.
+If you wait to buy the tickets there, you run the risk of being sold out and that there is no availability when it is your turn because it is one of the most popular tourist attractions.

 To avoid all these inconveniences, my advice is to buy tickets to the Tower of London online and in advance of your travel date.
 It's the best way to secure your spot on the day and time you want.
 However, the ticket prices at the box office are:

 - Child (5-15 years): from £14.90.